 Operate a personal computer with industrystandard operating systems.

-Install and maintain common application software packages,

-Troubleshoot hardware and software for desk-tops,

-Use multimedia software to design and maintain a web site,

-Use Desktop Publishing Software to create professional documents,

-Use Database Management software to set up and maintain a database,

-3. Be able to secure an entry-level position as a computer applications specialist.
+Install and maintain common application software packages, Troubleshoot hardware and software for desktops, Use multimedia software to design and maintain a web site.
+Use Desktop Publishing Software to create professional documents, Use Database Management software to set up and maintain a database, 3.
+Be able to secure an entry-level position as a computer applications specialist.
+Requirements for the Certificate of Achievement (20 units): Recommended sequence:

-Semester I CIS 10 CIS 62

-Semester II CIS 11 CIS 36

-Semester III CIS 16 CIS 115 CIS 192

-CIS 14, 30, 38, 114, 132, 135, 136, 190 Engl 100 Speech 125

-COMPUTER INFORMATION SYSTEMS OCCUPATIONAL SKILLS CERTIFICATES

-CISCO Certified Network Associate (CCNA) Preparation

-(Interdisciplinary Occupational Skills Certificate: Business & Computer Technology, Engineering & Technology)

-This Cisco Academy curriculum provides a student with the necessary skills to seek entry to mid-level employment in the information technology field, especially, in the configuring, installing, and maintaining Cisco routers and switches in either a LAN, WAN, or switched LAN environment.
+Semester I CIS 010 CIS 062 Semester II CIS 011 CIS 036 Semester III CIS 016 CIS 115 CIS 192 Recommended electives: CIS 014, 030, 038, 114, 132, 135, 136, 190 Engl 100 Spch 125 COMPUTER INFORMATION SYSTEMS OCCUPATIONAL SKILLS CERTIFICATES CISCO Certified Network Associate (CCNA) Preparation (Interdisciplinary Occupational Skills Certificate: Business & Computer Technology, Engineering & Technology) This Cisco Networking Academy's CCNA curriculum provides students with necessary skills to seek entrylevel employment in the field of Information Technology.
+Instruction includes training in installing, configuring, maintaining, and troubleshooting Cisco routers and switches in a medium-size route and switched LANs, and WAN environment.
+This certificate courses are followed by Cisco Certified Network Professional (CCNP), CCNA Security and CCNA Voice programs.
+An Occupational Skills Certificate is awarded upon completion of all required courses with a grade of C or better.
+Program Outcomes: - 1.
+Demonstrate an understanding of basic network design, implementation and troubleshooting using Cisco routers and switches. - 2.
+Apply skills needed to: - a.
+Install and configure Cisco routers and switches in multiprotocol internetworks using LAN and WAN interfaces. - b.
+Provide Level 1 troubleshooting service. - c.
+Improve network performance and security. - d.
+Perform entry-level tasks in the planning, design, installation, operation, and trouble-shooting of Ethernet and TCP/IP networks. - 3.
+Obtain the industry-level CCNA certification and secure employment as an entry-level network technician or network engineer.
+Requirements for the Occupational Skills Certificate (10 units): CIS 160A CIS 160B CISCO Certified Network Professional (CCNP) Preparation This Cisco Academy curriculum provides a student with the necessary skills to seek entry to mid-level employment in the information technology field, especially, in the configuring, installing, and maintaining Cisco routers and switches in either a LAN, WAN, or switched LAN environment.
 This certificate course is designed to follow the CCNP program, and is the second level of three level Cisco certification designations.
 Students completing this certification program will have the ability to install, configure, and maintain more complicated LAN, WAN, and switched LAN networks.
 To become a CCNP a student must pass four industry level certificate exams offered by Cisco.
 An Occupational Skills Certificate is awarded upon completion of all required courses with a grade of C or better.

-1. Demonstrate an understanding network management and design utilizing CISCO products.
+Program Outcomes: - 1.
+Demonstrate an understanding of basic network management utilizing CISCO products. - 2.
+Apply skills needed to:

-- Apply skills needed to: Construct a CISCO-based network from the "ground up."
+Construct a CISCO-based network from the "ground up."
 Manage a CISCO-based network.
-Design and develop network routes and virtual networks. - 3.
-Obtain the appropriate CISCO certification and an entry-level position within industry.